ReinholdM/Offline-Pre-trained-Multi-Agent-Decision-Transformer/README.md

 ## Instructions

-We provide code in two sub-directories: `atari` containing code for Atari experiments and `gym` containing code for OpenAI Gym experiments.
-See corresponding READMEs in each folder for instructions; scripts should be run from the respective directories.
 It may be necessary to add the respective directories to your PYTHONPATH.

 The offline smac dataset for this repo is available at [here](https://linghui.cowtransfer.com/s/54a722196db143).